AsfandiyarQ1/UMN-BootCamp-ElkStack/README.md

 Specifies what to install

 - SSH into the Jump-Box-Provisioner
-- Start/Attached to the ansible docker
+- Start and Attache to the ansible docker "sharp_mendeleev"
 - Go to /etc/ansible/roles directory and create the ELK playbook
 - Ran the Elk_Playbook.yml in that same directory.
 ELK playbook [install-elk.yml](https://github.com/AsfandiyarQ1/UMN-BootCamp-ElkStack/blob/main/Ansible/Install-Elk.yml)